Natalia Zukerman: Music and career

 Zukerman's subject matter ranges from the whimsical to the metaphysical.
 Often she tells stories or relates personal observations about life and relationships, but her songs are not "confessional" in nature.
 Her vocal style reflects strong jazz influences.

 Zukerman plays a variety of guitars including acoustic, electric, slide guitar, dobro, lap steel guitar and banjo, but primarily focuses on her Goodall acoustic guitar and vintage 1938 Rickenbacker lap steel guitar.
 Her guitar playing has been described as "fluid and smooth" while she has also been praised for her dexterity and nimble fingers.

-Reflecting her varied musical roots, Zukerman cites Ma Rainey, Memphis Minnie, Bonnie Raitt, Erika Luckett, Joni Mitchell, Rickie Lee Jones and Ani DiFranco among her musical influences.
 Her first three albums were released on her own independent record label, Talisman Records.
 In 2008, she released her fourth album on Willy Porter's Weasel Records label.

-Along with her work as singer, songwriter and guitarist, Zukerman is also an artist, specializing in large format drawings and murals.

 Her 2011 studio album was Gas Station Roses.
 The album featured many guest appearances, including Patty Larkin, Garrison Starr, Meghan Toohey (The Weepies), Adrianne Gonzalez (The Rescues), Todd Sickafoose (Ani Difranco), and Ray Bonneville.
-It was first released in 2011, and early orders contained original paintings or prints of paintings by Zukerman.